Tharon-C/brew-site/content/_index.md

 +++
 [[blocks]]
-content = "Brew. tea is a Tucson-based family run business grown out of love and respect for floriculture, rain harvesting, and mingling flavors to create a nourishing, sensory experience." template = "body-copy"
+content = "\n**Brew. tea is a Tucson-based family run business grown out of love and respect for floriculture, rain harvesting, and mingling flavors to create a nourishing, sensory experience.**" template = "body-copy"
 [[blocks]]
 template = "section-summaries"